 Nutrition is at the core of health management.
 Without good nutrition, people face a much greater risk of developing health problems.
 In a new report, the World Health Organization urge all health services to place nutrition guidelines front and center going forward.

-The top concern of the World Health Organization (WHO) is achieving affordable and appropriate access to primary care in all communities across the globe.
+The top concern of the World Health Organization (WHO) is achieving

 A key part of this plan is to make sure that national health services all over the world promote correct and helpful health guidelines for the use of healthcare practitioners and the public alike.